 This means that if a new version has been released, the next deployment will use that - without warning, and with possibly unexpected results.
-It is therefore strongly recommended to pin package versions in your project’s installation lists wherever possible to prevent this.
-(See also How to pin all of your project’s Python dependencies.)
+It is therefore strongly recommended to pin package versions in your application’s installation lists wherever possible to prevent this.
+(See also Pin all dependencies.)

 In some circumstances, the build process will not build a new image:

-- When deploying a mirror project, the image already created for the original will be re-used.
+When deploying a mirror application, the image already created for the original will be re-used.

 Locally, Docker will cache layers by default.